ttchef/blahV/README.md

  - Add Draw Cube or smth
  - Textures
  - Organize c files in folders
- - Combine texture and normal rectangle into 1 c file
+ - Create a new texture pipeline with pipeline layout having 2 descriptor layout etc.